w31ha0/PasswordMasker/README.md

 Auto Mode is used if certain text inputs are desired to be masked automatically when an external display is connected to the device, such as during a presentation.
 On disconnecting the external display, the text inputs return to the original visiblity mode.

-Tag the UITextFields that you wish to mask automatically by calling the maskInput(1) method on them.
-The 1 in the parameter represents the mode of masking, which is "auto" mode in this case.
+Tag the UITextFields that you wish to mask automatically by calling the maskInput(MASKINGMODE.AUTO) method on them.
+The parameter represents the mode of masking, which is "auto" mode in this case.

 ```
 @IBOutlet weak var textfield2: UITextField!
 ....
-textfield2.maskInput(1)
+textfield2.maskInput(MASKINGMODE.AUTO)
 ```

 **Manual Mode**

 Manual mode can be used in two ways.
-To begin using the manual mode, call the maskInput method again on the textfields that you wish to tag, but this time with a parameter of 0 instead.
+To begin using the manual mode, call the maskInput method again on the textfields that you wish to tag, but this time with a parameter of MASKINGMODE.MANUAL instead.

 ```
 @IBOutlet weak var textfield2: UITextField!
 ....
-textfield2.maskInput(0)
+textfield2.maskInput(MASKINGMODE.MANUAL)
 ```